The Texas Tree Trails organization is a cooperative effort

 Mission

-cultural treasures and to preserve their presence for future
+historical and cultural treasures and to preserve their presence

-generations.
-We plan to accomplish this by presenting this
+for future generations.
+We plan to accomplish this by presenting

-The program adequately addresses a plan for "tree health
+The program adequately addresses a plan for "health

-is developed, we plan to expand its boundaries by encouraging
+is adequately realized, we plan to expand its boundaries by encouraging

-participation from all cities within the state.
+participation from all larger cities within the state.
 As an

 educational group, we hope to instill in the public a sense